 As a rule of thumb, the rice should rest at least as long as it has been cooking.
 Don’t worry, it won’t get cold!

 In Turkey, it’s common to use stock to cook rice.
-This gives the rice a lot of flavour and works a treat with Turkish or Middle Eastern stews and other everyday dishes.
+Use chicken broth or vegetable broth to give the rice a lot of extra flavour.
+The flavour boost works really well with Turkish or Middle Eastern stews and other everyday dishes.

 However, most of us don’t keep home made stock at home at all times.
 Personally, I never use bouillon cubes, as I find it so powerful as to make all foods taste exactly the same.